Compare courses from top Australian unis, TAFEs and other training organisations.

 People dream of what they could do if they earned X number of dollars a month.
 Ahh if only I had X amount each month, I could go surfing every week with a new board.
 Or if I had X amount coming in each month I could travel.
 Or if I have X amount, I could buy the best camera equipment, or the latest computer, or a bigger TV and on and on.

 So, we start to do our research on the most-high earning jobs.
 We research where the demand is.
 We want to know what are the industry trends?
 Where are the jobs?
 What are they?
 And which ones will get me the most dough.
-Unsurprisingly there is a whole lot more information and research conducted aimed at answering these questions, like in the 2018 Australian Jobs publication.
+Unsurprisingly there is a whole lot more information and research conducted aimed at answering these questions.
 There isn’t a whole lot of research conducted on the statistic’s behind the people who want career changes (believe me I looked).
 Even though, after 10 years of loveless working people do often change their career and finally decide to pursue their passions.

 What do the statistics say?